pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 - avoid pinning packages to specific versions with == without good reason, as the dependencies for all models get installed into the same environment currently
+- *except* for dependencies that define your model code, such as a library like huggingface, in cases where you did not copy the model source- then you do want to pin with ==, so your model does not silently change from run to run.
 - usually, leverage a requirements.txt and/or the existing setup.py

 If the model depends on a C or cuda extension, it may still be possible to invoke